Christ is Our High Priest

 (Hebrews 6:13-20)

 Promises are usually bound by appealing to a higher power, but there is no higher power than God.
 Thus, to prove His trustworthiness, God placed His own reputation on the line by giving promises to Abraham that were bound by Himself (Genesis 22:16-18).
 Those promises did not come immediately to Abraham (John 8:56; Romans 4:20-21).
 His promised son did not come until 25 years later.
 Even at Abraham’s death, he only saw two grandchildren from Isaac.
-Yet, hundreds of years later, God fulfilled the promises He made (Joshua 21:45; 23:14).
+Yet, hundreds of years later, God fulfilled His promises (Joshua 21:45; 23:14).

 This hope of heaven becomes an anchor to hold us steady during the storms of life and will stay with us into death when we go before God (I Peter 1:3-9).
 Jesus has already gone before us into God’s presence as our High Priest.
-The veil refers to the veil between the Holy and Most Holy place in the tabernacle and in the temple (Leviticus 16:15).
-Here heaven is seen as the Most Holy place and we go through the veil after death to approach God.
+The veil refers to the veil between the Holy and Most Holy place in the Tabernacle and in the temple (Leviticus 16:15).
+Here, heaven is seen as the Most Holy place, and we go through the veil after death to approach God.